juanmoo/bayer-ie/README.md

 ## Usage
 The modules in this project are setup up so that they can be used through a Command-line interface (CLI).

-Currently, there are three available commands.
+Currently, there are five available commands.
 These can be accessed through the ``main.py`` module located in [src](src/) and are as follows:

 * trainModel
     * Required Arguments